 Yes.
 All incoming undergraduate, degree-seeking MCAD students are required to own a laptop computer.

-The laptops are part of a comprehensive academic program at MCAD called the Core Four Curriculum.
-One focus of this new curriculum is to prepare students for the changing local and global job market, which is increasingly defined by digital technology and team-based workspaces.
+The laptops are part of a comprehensive academic program at MCAD called the Core Four curriculum.
+One focus of this curriculum is to prepare students for the changing local and global job market, which is increasingly defined by digital technology and team-based workspaces.
 Students will need these computers to participate in classrooms, complete assignments, and engage in critiques.
-Students will also conduct research, enter class discussion groups and communicate with both teachers and administrators through a digital infrastructure.
+Students will also conduct research, enter class discussion groups, and communicate with both teachers and administrators through a digital infrastructure.
 Nearly all of the courses that students will take during their first two years at MCAD will require the use of a laptop in some manner.

 Because the laptops are a custom build designed specifically for the MCAD curriculum, students are required to purchase them through MCAD.
 The cost will simply show up on the student's tuition statement.
-Students will pick up their laptops during orientation.
+Students pick up their laptops during orientation.

 Students fully own the computer from the time that they pick it up at orientation.

 There is no good reason to buy the computer at a retail outlet.
 The cost would be significantly higher—perhaps as much as $1,000 more for the software applications alone.
 The laptop that MCAD provides is custom-built for the curriculum and students' needs and has been tested to work with our network, classrooms, library, and other infrastructure.

 Yes.
 Your laptop includes a customized AppleCare Protection Plan, which provides a minimum of two years of service and support directly with Apple.

 Yes.
 MCAD has on-site support and training for students who purchase the MCAD laptop bundle.